striglia/presentations/README.md

 # bio

 Scott Triglia is a software engineer who loves making large backend systems reliable, effective, and a pleasure to use.
 In the past, he's worked on a variety of API platforms as a technical leader at Yelp.
-Currently he works at Stripe, making payments infrastructure work across the world.
+Currently he is a Staff Engineer at Stripe, making payments infrastructure and money movement work seamlessly across the world.

 # presentations
 Talks I have given